Steven Ramey

-Steven Ramey is Professor in the Department of Religious Studies at the University of Alabama, where he also is Director of Graduate Studies and Director of Asian Studies.
+Steven Ramey is Professor and Chair in the Department of Religious Studies at the University of Alabama, where he also is Director of Asian Studies.
 His research emphasizes contemporary practices and identifications in South Asia, and the ways those are contested and represented.
-He is author of Hindu, Sufi, or Sikh (Palgrave, 2008) and editor of Writing Religion: The Case for the Critical Study of Religion (University of Alabama Press, 2015), Fabricating Difference (Equinox, 2017), and Hinduism in 5 Minutes (Equinox, forthcoming 2022).
-Ramey is Series Editor of Culture on the Edge: Studies in Identity Formation, a book series with Equinox Publishers and has also served as co-editor of Method and Theory in the Study of Religion (Brill).
+He is author of Hindu, Sufi, or Sikh (Palgrave, 2008) and editor of Writing Religion: The Case for the Critical Study of Religion (University of Alabama Press, 2015), Fabricating Difference (Equinox, 2017), and Hinduism in 5 Minutes (Equinox, 2022).
+His most recent project is the co-written Religions of the World: Questions, Challenges, and New Directions (Equinox, 2024) with Leslie Dorrough Smith.

 Responding to our interview with Paul Hedges, Steven Ramey builds on the discussion by arguing for the necessity of unpacking the authority associated with textbooks and shifting pedagogical approaches from presenting information to training students to think critically about the information presented.